ibm-cloud-docs/secrets-manager/framework/event-notifications.md

 [^na-15]: Event is not applicable because this notification type applies to private certificates only.
 [^na-16]: Event is not applicable because this notification type applies to private certificates only.
 [^na-17]: Event is not applicable because this notification type applies to private certificates only.
-[^na-19]: Event is not applicable because expiration date cannot be blocked.
+[^na-18]: Event is not applicable because expiration date cannot be blocked in this secret type.
-[^na-19]: Event is not applicable because expiration date cannot be blocked.
+[^na-19]: Event is not applicable because expiration date cannot be blocked in this secret type.
-[^na-20]: Event is not applicable because expiration date cannot be blocked.
+[^na-20]: Event is not applicable because expiration date cannot be blocked in this secret type.
 [^man]: You receive a notification that informs you that your manual rotation was not successful.
 [^auto]: When an automatic rotation fails, you are notified daily until it is successful.